 READ ACTS 22:1-21

-This passage of scripture is Paul’s testimony of how he entered into a relationship with God.
+This passage of scripture is Paul’s testimony of how he entered a relationship with God.
 What sticks out to you from this story and why?

 Pray for a “Damascus Road” experience for your “My 5.”